Bindeshwar Pathak: Movement for sanitation and hygiene

-Recognition
+awards

-Bindeshwar Pathak is a Padma Bhushan recipient from the Government of India.
+Bindeshwar Pathak was a Padma Bhushan recipient from the Government of India.
 In 2003, his name was added to the Global 500 Roll of Honour.
 Bindheshwar Pathak also received the Energy Globe Award, and the Dubai International Award for Best Practices.
-Stockholm Water Prize was awarded to him in year 2009.
+He was awarded the Stockholm Water Prize in 2009.
 In June 2013, he also received the Legend of Planet award from the French senate in Paris, ahead of World Environment Day.
 Antarrashtriya Bhojpuri Samman was awarded to him in the 4th world Bhojpuri Sammelan in Port Louis.

 In January 2011, Pathak was invited to deliver a lecture at The Cambridge Union, a debating society of the University of Cambridge in England.
 The lecture was well received by the students where Dr Pathak urged the students to join voluntary work in the field of sanitation.

 In 2014, he was honoured by Sardar Patel International Award for "Excellence in the field of Social Development".

-In April 2016, Bill De Blasio, Mayor of New York City, declared 14 April 2016 as Bindeshwar Pathak Day.
+In April 2016, Bill de Blasio, Mayor of New York City, declared 14 April 2016 as Bindeshwar Pathak Day.

-On 12 July 2017, Pathak's book The Making of a Legend, on the life of Prime Minister Narendra Modi was launched in New Delhi.
+On 12 July 2017, Pathak's book The Making of a Legend, on the life of Prime Minister Narendra Modi, was launched in New Delhi.

-In 2020, 'Namaste, Bindeshwar Pathak!' an inspiring book detailing his work as a social innovator was published.
+In 2020, Namaste, Bindeshwar Pathak!, an inspiring book detailing his work as a social innovator, was published.

+In 2021 the sociologist Y. Ravindranath Rao published a biography Bindeshwar Pathak : A Social Reformer with the publisher Rupa publications.

+In 2023 Mr. Pathak received Bihar Vishwa Gaurav Samman in NYC from Bihar Foundation USA East Coast Chapter.

-He was named Indian Affairs Social Reformer Of The Year, 2017, at the 8th Annual India Leadership Conclave.
+Pathak was named Indian Affairs Social Reformer of the Year, 2017, at the 8th Annual India Leadership Conclave.
 In June 2018 he was honoured with the Nikkei Asia prize for culture and community by Nikkei inc in Tokyo, Japan.

+Death

+Bindeshwar Pathak died in New Delhi on 15 August 2023, at the age of 80.
+His death was reported as due to a cardiac arrest.